The North Dakota Century Code directs the state forms management program to develop and implement standards for design.

 Not all five parts are required on every form, but, however many there are, the sequence will be the same on all state forms.

 The title block will be standard on all forms.
 The title block should be placed in the upper left corner of the form whenever possible.
-There will be no person's name on any form.
+No names of any person will be used on a state form.

 The introduction on state forms will not generally be needed since proper captions and instructions will cover most introductory items.
 Reference to the North Dakota Century Code is defined as an introduction.
 For most purposes, all that is necessary on a form is the chapter/section number from the Century Code.
 It is seldom necessary on a form to use quotes from the Century Code, and when used, those quotes are not part of the introduction.

 The body of the form is the most important part.
-This gathers or compiles the data and is the reason for which the form exists.
+This area gathers or compiles the data and is the reason for which the form exists.
 All other parts of the form merely complement this part.
-The body of the form will be designed in box format with upper left captions, and a minimum of vertical alignment points (typing tabs).
+The body of the form will be designed in box format with upper left captions, and a minimum of vertical alignment points.

 If a compromise needs to be made between the amount of space allowed for any item and the need for vertical alignment, the vertical alignment should have first consideration.
 However, if adjustment is needed, it must be so that data entry areas provided are larger than minimum requirements.